Nightingale Bursary - Funded Training Available to Health and Social Care Staff

 • Walking – walking frames, sticks, etc.

-• Beds/Cots – specialised beds and cots, mattresses and sleep aids
+• Beds – specialised beds, mattresses and accessories.

 Equipment can be provided to support an urgent and non-urgent hospital discharge or be provided following an assessment of need for someone in the community.
-Equipment is also provided to support children in school environments
+Equipment is also provided to support children in education environments.

 Market Rating